SWAN: SGD with Normalization and Whitening Enables Stateless LLM Training: The Optimizer: Preprocessing SGD with Normalization and Whitening

 where $\text{Vec}(\cdot)$ denotes the vectorized operation, $\text{Diag}(\cdot)$ denotes the operation that produces a diagonal matrix given a vector, and $\odot$ denotes the Hadamard product.
 Hence, whitening using the inverse square root of this diagonal FIM is equivalent to element-wise rescaling with $\frac{1}{\sqrt{\mathbb{E}(\rmG^{\odot 2})}}$.
 Here, we consider the following non-diagonal approximation:

 where $\otimes$ denotes Kronecker product.
 This leads to the following whitening step:

 where the exponent $-\frac{1}{2}$ stands for matrix inverse square root. $(\rmG\rmG^\top)^{-\frac{1}{2}} \rmG$ is simply the orthogonalization of $\rmG$, i.e., the closest orthogonal matrix to $\rmG$ (w.r.t the Frobenius norm).
 The derivation of \Cref{eq: gradwhite_def} as structured FIM/Hessian approximation is discussed in \Cref{sec: gradwhite_discuss}.
+Apart from the FIM/Hessian approximation view, \Cref{eq: gradwhite_def} can also be interpreted as \emph{minimizing the condition number of $\rmG$} (defined as the ratio between the largest and smallest singular values).
+It can be shown that after whitening, its condition number achieves the minimum value which is 1.

 Similar to $\gradnorm$, $\gradwhite$ (\Cref{eq: gradwhite_def}) as a matrix operation has been widely used as a forward-pass operator in the form of decorrelated batch normalization \citep{huang2018decorrelated, li2018towards}; and it has also shown great success in processing backward gradients \citep{tuddenham2022orthogonalising, jordan2024muon, gupta2018shampoopreconditionedstochastictensor}.
 As shown in \Cref{fig: \name{}}, by treating each column of $\rmG$ as i.i.d. vector-valued data samples $\rmG = \{\vg_1, ..., \vg_{\outidx}, ..., \vg_{\outdim}\}$, $\mathtt{GradWhitening}$ can be seen as effectively stretching/squeezing this data matrix along the eigenvectors to whiten its covariance matrix.
 This essentially forces the gradients to \emph{traverse all eigen-directions at the same rate}.